 - So, … a section of Notes on the Forward, and some footnotes to the first few paragraphs of the Introduction, as I scanned this in 10 years ago.
 Then more Notes.

-IVP Product Description
+IVP Book Description

 - Matters of Life and Death examines a range of pressing contemporary ethical concerns raised by advances in medical and scientific technology.
 It addresses issues at the beginning of life, including reproductive technology, embryo1 research, stem cells, genetic screening, abortion2 and the care of sick newborn infants.
 It also deals with issues at the end of life, including euthanasia and assisted suicide, dementia and palliative care.

 - The book engages with a range of contemporary secular perspectives on these complex subjects and provides Christian responses based on orthodox biblical theology.
 It illustrates how these principles may be applied in practice, and highlights the roles that Christians, both health professionals and lay people, are playing in finding practical solutions to these complex challenges.
 The book is intended for medical and scientific professionals, for Christian leaders and teachers, and for lay people who are affected by these matters.

 - Orthodox Christian thinking about human existence, birth and death is facing unparalleled challenges from advances in medical and scientific technology and from recent developments in secular liberal thought and in legislation.
 The book argues that a historic biblical understanding of creation order, of the human person and of the Christian gospel, provides an intellectually coherent and practically relevant framework for engaging with these complex issues at the beginning and end of life.
 Christians have a unique contribution to make in current debates and in demonstrating practical and effective solutions to current bioethical problems.